google/play-instant-unity-plugin/README.md

 The Google Play Instant Plugin for Unity Beta simplifies conversion of a Unity-based Android app into an instant app that can be deployed through [Google Play Instant](https://developer.android.com/topic/google-play-instant/).

 The plugin’s Unity Editor (IDE) features include:

  * The option to switch between Installed and Instant build modes.
  * A centralized view of Android Player Settings that should be changed to support Google Play Instant.
  * An action to build the instant app for publishing on Google Play Console.
  * An action to build and run the instant app on an adb connected Android device.

 The plugin’s Unity Engine (runtime) features include:

  * A method for displaying a Play Store dialog to install the full version of the instant app.

 ## Installing the Plugin

 ### Prerequisites

- * Unity 5.6, 2017.4, or 2018.2.
+ * Unity 5.6, 2017.4, or 2018.4.
-   * Note: other versions may work, but are not tested regularly.
+   * Note: other versions may work, but are not tested as regularly as these.
  * A device running Android 5.0 (Lollipop) or newer.

 ### Download and Install

  * Obtain the latest .unitypackage from the releases page.
  * Import the .unitypackage by clicking the Unity IDE menu option _Assets > Import package > Custom Package_ and importing all items.